obianachebe/CatGallery/README.md

 These variables are saved to `CatGallery/Generated/Strings+Generated.swift`. **Don't modify this file** as it is overwritten every time the app builds.
 A convenience struct called `Strings.swift` is provided to access localized strings.

+## ℹ️ CATAAS Limitations

+The CATAAS API provides an endpoint for pagination, but it doesn't work as expected.
+When setting `skip > 0` as a query parameter in `/api/cats`, the API returns more results than specified in the `limit` field.
+As a result, the second page of results is much larger than the first in this app.

 ## 🤝 Dependencies